LinkedIn Message Templates: 12 Ready-to-Send Examples (2026)

 Template 9: Reaching out to a second-degree connection via a mutual contact

 Hi [Name], I noticed we are both connected with [Mutual Contact].
-I am currently [brief context] and your experience in [specific area] caught my attention.
+I am currently [brief context — looking for opportunities in X / working on Y] and your experience in [specific area] caught my attention.
 Would you be open to a brief conversation?
 I would value any perspective you are willing to share.

 Job Search Specific